hermannwi/hermannwi/README.md

 ### Hi there 👋
-I'm a part of a research team at the University of Bergen Currently we're doing a project on Midjourney
+I'm a part of a research team at the University of Bergen.
+Currently we're doing a project on Midjourney

 <!--